 Welcome to readers of The Local.
 Below you will find links to web pages that accompany the “That was then, this is now” articles published each month.
 On these pages you can view the photos in higher resolution by clicking on an image.
-These pages also have additional material such as references to old newspaper articles, and any corrections or clarifications.
+These pages also have additional material such as photos, maps, references to old newspaper articles, and links to other relevant sites.

 - February 2015 – Lambton Colliery